Skip to main content

 Reviewed by Gaël Thirion on

-Leaving a workplace can feel awkward, whether you resigned, retired, or moved teams.
+Leaving a workplace can feel awkward, whether you are resigning, retiring, or moving teams.
 These goodbye email examples help you thank people clearly, sound warm, and leave the relationship in good shape.

 Example of a goodbye email and farewell letter to coworkers after leaving a job